 If only we saw all of these effects just a little more often.
 Figures cards are only drawn in certain circumstances, when you share an effect and when an opponent achieves.
 We haven’t seen quite as many of them in the game as from the first two sets.
 This is likely a function of inexperience with new cards and strategies, but my fear is that this might be a “corner case” expansion, where different rules are introduced that aren’t used very often.
 That would be a huge waste of these cool effects, though it might not end up being a problem.

-A lot of thought has gone into how Figures will integrate into a game that has already been expanded once.
+A lot of thought has gone into how Figures in the Sand will integrate into a game that has already been expanded once.
 It codifies what was previously an alternate drawing method for Echoes, where players aren’t forced to create 10 new stacks for every game.
-It’s a little less intuitive, but it works well when Figures is in the mix, and it’s way easier to set up and tear down.
+It’s a little less intuitive, but it works well when Figures in the Sand is in the mix, and it’s way easier to set up and tear down.
 They also made the smart move to incorporate all of the new rules from Echoes on the new cards.
 There are more bonuses and echo effects, so the wonderful parts of the first expansion aren’t watered down at all.
 This does severely limit the game’s audience, however.
 I wouldn’t recommend throwing this expansion at someone who’s never played Innovation, even more than I would for Echoes.
 It’s true that anyone who is buying two expansions for Innovation is most likely a lifer and therefore comfortable with the added complexity, but there’s no reason to get this expansion unless you play a LOT of Innovation.
 It’s beginning to feel a little like Race for the Galaxy, where so many expansions have created something largely inaccessible to outsiders.

 Remember how I said Echoes of the Past made Innovation feel complete?
-Nothing in Figures undoes that.
+Nothing in Figures in the Sand undoes that.
 But it does take the whole system right to the limit in terms of complexity.
 When I explain the game now, there’s a touch of weariness beginning to creep into the attitudes of even the most ardent supporters.
 There’s a third expansion planned sometime in the near future, and I wonder if it might be best to consider a “reset” so that players can scale back everything they’ll have to remember.
 And of course, added complexity means the game takes longer still.
 I don’t mind this, because it’s a more exciting and variable game than ever before, but it edges out of session-closing territory.
 The production also has a couple of weird spots.
 A new printer means that the box is a different size, and the cards are a slightly different cut.
 Since the different sets aren’t shuffled together at any point, it’s a non-issue.
 But it’s just the kind of thing that will drive some people crazy.